hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 2. Using Geopandas, create a thematic map for the USA or `Michigan <https://www.michigan.gov/coronavirus/stats>`_ showing the distribution of Covid19 cases across the country or state for the date for which you have data.
 Write comments to explain what your code is doing.
 Repeat the process using another Python library of your choice.

-3. This Module has sample code for displaying digital elevation models using GDAL and the rasterio libraries.
-Download a DEM and display it using either the GDAL or Rasterio library.
-Afterward, tweak the code so that you can easily change the color of the displayed raster.
-Also, display the legend with the correct elevation values (not negative values).

-4. Extend the sample code in this Module that uses Descartes to display shapefiles in which the polygons are labeled.
+3. Extend the sample code in this Module that uses Descartes to display shapefiles in which the polygons are labeled.

-5. Complete the tutorial on this website inclduing the challenge task at the end - https://blog.matthewgove.com/2021/06/18/the-ultimate-in-python-data-processing-how-to-create-maps-and-graphs-from-a-single-shapefile/
+4. Complete the `tutorial on this website <"https://blog.matthewgove.com/2021/06/18/the-ultimate-in-python-data-processing-how-to-create-maps-and-graphs-from-a-single-shapefile/">`_ including the challenge task at the end.

-6. Review `the tutorial on this page <https://pynative.com/python-matplotlib-exercise/>`_and be prepared to discuss the code, particularly how Matplotlib is how used.
+5. Review `the tutorial on this page <https://pynative.com/python-matplotlib-exercise/>`_ and be prepared to discuss the code, particularly how Matplotlib is how used.

-7. Modify the ArcGIS API for Python code above to enable you to log into your own ArcGIS Online account and display a web map.
+6. Modify the ArcGIS API for Python code above to enable you to log into your own ArcGIS Online account and display a web map.